 All your teeth were designed to complement each other.
-When a tooth is missing, unusual stress is placed on your gums and other oral tissues, causing a number of potentially harmful disorders.
-The increased risk of gum disease has proven to be one of the most destructive aspects of missing teeth, but this risk can be minimized with a bridge.
+When a tooth is missing, unusual stress is placed on your gums and other oral tissues, causing several potentially serious disorders.
+The increased risk of gum disease has proven to be one of the most destructive aspects of missing teeth, but this risk can be minimized with a dental bridge.

 What are my other options for replacing missing teeth?

 Dental bridges at our Hershey, PA dental office are popular because they restore your appearance and the ability to speak and chew comfortably.
 But they’re not your only option to replace missing teeth!

 Dr. Wes Davis also places and restores dental implants, which tend to be a healthier option than a bridge because we don’t have to alter your teeth.
 If you would like a long term solution than a bridge, ask us about dental implants.